 Jonathan’s practice is focused on ship financing as well as corporate / transactional aspects of shipping work.
 His work has been mentioned in leading legal publications such as Legal 500 Asia Pacific, IFLR 1000 and Asialaw Profiles.
 In 2016, Jonathan was named as one of Singapore’s 70 most influential lawyers aged 40 and under by Singapore Business Review.

-- Acting for a state-owned listed company specializing in natural gas distribution.
-We advised on a shipbuilding contract for an LNG carrier, a joint venture between the state-owned listed company and a specialist LNG shipping company for the ownership of the LNG carrier, as well as the long term time charterparty for the operation of the LNG carrier.
+- Acted for a state-owned listed company specializing in natural gas distribution.
+We advised on a shipbuilding contract for a 80,000 cbm LNG carrier, a joint venture between the state-owned listed company and a specialist LNG shipping company for the ownership of the LNG carrier, as well as the long term time charterparty for the operation of the LNG carrier.

 - Acted for Yamal LNG in relation to the setting up of a Singapore SPV for the purpose of purchase of LNG from Yamal LNG and the resale to third party offtakers.
 The deal involved a multi-source project financing from a syndicate of banks, export credit agencies and other non-bank lenders, to fund the development of the LNG project in Russia.